b-data/data-science-devcontainers/README.md

   with dynamic semantics.
 * **QGIS**: A free, open source, cross platform (lin/win/mac) geographical information system (GIS).
-  :information_source: R qgisprocess
+  :information_source: R qgisprocess image
 * **Quarto**: A scientific and technical publishing system built on Pandoc.
-  :information_source: Julia pubtools, Python scipy, R verse+
+  :information_source: Julia pubtools, Python scipy, R verse+ images
 * **R**[^1]: A language and environment for statistical computing and graphics.
 * **SAGA GIS**: A Geographic Information System (GIS) software with immense capabilities for geodata processing and analysis.
-  :information_source: R qgisprocess
+  :information_source: R qgisprocess image
 * **TinyTeX**: A lightweight, cross-platform, portable, and easy-to-maintain LaTeX distribution based on TeX Live.
-  :information_source: Julia pubtools, Python scipy, R verse+
+  :information_source: Julia pubtools, Python scipy, R verse+ images
 * **Zsh**: A shell designed for interactive use, although it is also a powerful scripting language.